-During the 2022 fiscal year, the Supervisory Board met five times, convened by its Chairman.
-The average attendance rate of the members was 82%.
+During the 2023 fiscal year, the Supervisory Board met four times, convened by its Chairman.
+The average duration of Supervisory Board meetings was two hours.

+The average attendance rate of the members was 90%.
 The rate of attendance of each member was: